qzyu211/wang-zhan/_pages/learning.md

 permalink: /learning/
 author_profile: true
 ---
-Categories for learning various concepts are separated into the groups: statistics, data science, machine learning, and artificial intelligence.
+The techniques involved in data science and machine learning require that users have a comprehensive understanding of their fundamentals so that the methods are used properly.
+Without a rigorous mathematical background to each of the formulas, it is not possible to fully utilize the many algorithms to their full potential.
+Categories for learning have been separated into the groups: statistics, data science, and machine learning.

+"If a craftsman wants to do good work, he must first sharpen his tools." – Confucius